 skills with their knowledge of biology.

 View the Molecular Biology (Biology, B.S.)
 Paradigm [PDF]

 See Requirements: visit the academic catalog.

 This program is recommended for students who plan to attend medical, dental, optometry, podiatry, veterinary, or similar professional schools.
-Pre-professional students receive one-on-one advising support from their Biology faculty advisor, as well as advice and guidance from our Pre-professional Committee.
+Pre-medicine students receive one-on-one advising support from their Biology faculty advisor, as well as advice and guidance from our Pre-Medicine Committee.
 Dr. Marian Langer, who chairs the committee, is a member of the National Association of Advisors for the Health Professions (NAAHP), and is accessible to students for expert advice that comes from years of experience.

 The academic program emphasizes biochemistry, molecular and cellular biology, physiology, and anatomy.
 It is front-loaded, such that most critical science courses can be completed prior to the end of a students' third year.
 This ensures that our students are well-positioned for success on entrance